People's Utah Bancorp - Consensus Indicates Potential 5.9% Upside

-People’s Utah Bancorp found using ticker (PUB) have now 4 analysts covering the stock.
-The analyst consensus points to a rating of ‘Buy’.
-The range between the high target price and low target price is between 26 and 21 and has a mean target at 23.25.
-With the stocks previous close at 21.95 this indicates there is a potential upside of 5.9%.
-The 50 day moving average now sits at 27.24 and the 200 day MA is 22.56.
-The market capitalisation for the company is $422m.
+People’s Utah Bancorp with ticker code (PUB) now have 4 analysts in total covering the stock.
+The consensus rating is ‘Buy’.
+The range between the high target price and low target price is between 26 and 21 calculating the mean target price we have 23.25.
+With the stocks previous close at 21.95 this is indicating there is a potential upside of 5.9%.
+The day 50 moving average is 27.24 while the 200 day moving average is 22.56.
+The company has a market capitalisation of $422m.
 You can visit the company’s website by visiting: 0

 0